hasura/graphql-engine/manual/users/index.rst

 credentials, on every request.
 Instead, on every request the user can present the ``auth_token`` to identify herself.

+Every service benefits from having the user's information (id and roles) with each request.
+In hasura platform, as mentioned earlier, every request goes through the gateway.
+So, the gateway integrates with the session store to act as a session middleware for all services.

+When the gateway receives a request, it looks for a session token in the ``Bearer`` token of ``Authorization`` header or in the cookie.
+It then retrieves the user's id and roles attached to this session token from the session store.
+This information is sent as ``X-Hasura-User-Id`` and ``X-Hasura-Role`` headers to the upstream service.

+When the session token is absent from both header and cookie, the gateway considers it an anonymous request and adds the header ``X-Hasura-Role: anonymous``.
+The ``X-Hasura-User-Id`` header is **not** set in this case.

 .. _session-expiry:

+Session Expiry
+^^^^^^^^^^^^^^
 A user session will expire:

 * when a logout action is requested